 The Barn Owl is a medium sized owl with a distinctive heart shaped face.
 Adults vary from 30 to 37 cm in body length and have a wingspan of 104 to 120 cm.
 Their head is rather large and lacks ear tufts.
-The upper parts are mainly tawny-brown and smoky gray, the under parts are white, with fine black spots or speckles.
-Their face is white with a distinct darker brown border.
+The upper parts are mainly tawny-brown to smoky gray and the under parts are white with fine black spots or speckles.
+The face is white with a distinct darker brown heart-shaped border.

 Barn Owls prefer low-elevation, open country with grasslands, where their small rodent prey are more abundant.
 The Okanagan has agricultural lands and grasslands that appeal to them.
 Barn Owls nest in buildings, hollow trees, cavities in cliffs, and sometimes on man-made structures, especially those which are abandoned or unused.